 As such hill training leads to improvements in muscle strength, power and neuro-muscular co-ordination.
-And since these are all linked to improved running efficiency, you can expect to see improvements in running economy – essentially making you a more efficient runner.
-In fact research has confirmed that running efficiency is improved through regular hill training.
+And since these are all linked to improved running efficiency, you can also expect to see improvements in running economy – essentially making you a more efficient runner.
+In fact, research has shown that running efficiency can be improved significantly, through regular hill training.

 Hill Training is a highly specific form of strength training for runners